jjdii/boilerplate-serverless-api/README.md

 ...
 ```

-7) Run the deploy script:
+8) Run the deploy script:
 ```
 ./sls deploy all dev
 ```

-8) Import `data/db.sql` into your MySQL database.
+9) Import `data/db.sql` into your MySQL database.

-9) Import `data/pm.json` into Postman.
-Create a new environment and add `url` & `stage` variables. `url` is the endpoint supplied by the deploy script. `stage` was provided when running the deploy script and defaults to `dev` if omitted.
+10) Import `data/pm.json` into Postman.
+Create a new set of environment variables and add `url` & `stage` variables.
+- `url` is the endpoint supplied by the deploy script.
+- `stage` was provided when running the deploy script and defaults to `dev` if omitted.

 # Scripts Reference
 ```